sofianefarkhani/projet-i3-sneaker/config/config-doc.md

     Accepts a boolean.
     Shows each image when processed by a blackbox.
 Displaying will stop the Blackbox from processing other images while the image is on display.
 You can stop the display by closing the window for display, or pressing any key.

-> dynamicConfig: False

-Accepts a boolean.
-Setting to True reloads the configuration from the config file at each loop of the BlackBox and of the main.
-This allows you to change the config while the application is running and see the effects in live.
-/!\ Loading values from a file frequently has an impact on the running time of the app (not much, but still).

-/!\ If you want to set it to True, you NEED TO SET IT BEFORE RUNNING THE APPLICATION.

 ### **The output section**